 40 Ideas for Warm and Welcoming Porches

 All-weather furniture and fabric outfit the screen porch in Michigan designer Michelle Adams' home.
-Read more about this porch at the links below.
+See more photos from this home.

 This dream porch was created during a re-do of a 1930s Lake Michigan cabin.
 The screen porch was enlarged to 20 x 20 feet for entertaining, and the porch's new 18-foot-tall stone fireplace includes a raised hearth that's wide enough for sitting.If you like the look, adapt parts of it to fit your budget: the pretty green beams, a comfy sofa, even just an unusual end table.